-To run the Kafka producer client, you execute the main method in the Producer class.
+To run the Kafka producer application, you execute the main method in the Producer class.
 The client generates a random byte array as the message payload using the randomBytes method.
-The client produces messages to the Kafka topic until NUM_MESSAGES messages (100 in the example configuration) have been sent.
+The client produces messages to a specified Kafka topic until NUM_MESSAGES messages (50 in the example configuration) have been sent.
 The producer is thread-safe, allowing multiple threads to use a single producer instance.